 WhichTableGame is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-Another option, should you want a bigger table, but not want a full-sized one around all of the time is to get a Foldup Table.
-These can be about the same size as a full sized one, but the main difference is that the legs fold up, and they are a lot lighter so that they can be stored when they are not in use.
+Another option, should you want a bigger table, but not want a full-sized one around all the time, is to get a Foldup Table.
+These can be about the same size as a full-sized one, but the crucial difference is that the legs fold up, and they are a lot lighter so that they can be stored when they are not in use.

 A typical tabletop will probably cost less than 10-20% of the price of a full sized game.

-Kids love to play games, but for smaller children, full-sized tables do not make a lot of sense.
-Young children can go off things very quickly, and you do not want to buy an expensive full-sized game, for it only to be used in the first week, then forgotten about
+Kids love to play games, but for smaller children, full-sized tables make little sense.
+Young children can go off things quickly, and you do not want to buy an expensive full-sized game, for it only to be used in the first week, then forgotten about.

-Also, young children are small (but you probably knew that didn’t you?), and full-sized tables are designed with adults in mind.
-This means that they are not always suited to small children for the following reasons
+Also, young children are small (but you probably knew that, didn’t you?), and full-sized tables are designed with adults in mind.
+This means that they are not always suited to small children because:

 But Good News!
-All of these problems can be solved if you buy a tabletop table.
-It’s smaller taking up less space, and cheaper.
+These problems can be solved if you buy a tabletop table.
+It’s smaller, taking up less space, and cheaper.

-The quality of tables designed for kids, in general, is lower than those intended for adults.
+The quality of tables designed for kids is lower than those intended for adults.
 But kids grow quickly, and a table that was the right size for them now is probably going to be too small for them in 2-3 years.
 If you want a better quality table, then a Tabletop designed for adults will work equally well for children.

-Tabletop games designed for adults tend to be bigger than those design for kids, for obvious reasons.
+Tabletop games designed for adults are bigger than those designed for kids, for obvious reasons.
 They are usually a little better quality, and will last longer.
-This extra size and durability will, of course, make manufacturing more expensive, and therefore, these tables tend to be a bit more costly than kids tables.
+This extra size and durability will, of course, make manufacturing more expensive, and therefore, these tables are more costly than kids' tables.

-I would not recommend getting a kids table for adults, it will probably be too small, and your extra strength will likely cause it to break sooner
+I would not recommend getting a kids' table for adults.
+It will probably be too small, and your extra strength will probably cause it to break sooner.

-Tabletops are useful in a small space, however there size tends to be about half of that of a full table.
-What about if you want to save space, and still have a full sized table in your home?
-Well, this is where you may consider a folding table, these are a cross between the full game and a tabletop table.
+Tabletops are useful in a small space, however their size is about half of that of a full table.
+What about if you want to save space and still have a full sized table in your home?
+Well, this is where you may consider a folding table.
+These are a cross between the full game and a tabletop table.
 It will have everything that a tabletop has and a lot more.

-The tables not really for professional players, they tend to be excellent tables, and you can have great games at family gathering or with your friends, but if you are an advanced player, looking to improve your game or play other players of a similar standard, you would probably be better off looking at full-sized dedicated tables.
+The tables not really for professional players, they are excellent tables, and you can have great games at family gathering or with your friends, but if you are an advanced player, looking to improve your game or play other players of a similar standard, you would probably be better off looking at full-sized dedicated tables.

-The main disadvantage with fold up tables is with the leg folding mechanism.
-These can become loose over the years as they keep getting fold edup and unfold again, but I still would not let this put you off considering one of these beautiful tables.
+The major disadvantage with fold up tables is with the leg folding mechanism.
+These can become loose over the years as they keep getting folded up and unfold again, but I still would not let this put you off considering one of these beautiful tables.

-You can get tables that serve a dual purpose, these tend to be Foosball coffee tables, occasionally you see a Dining Table, but these seem to be quite rare at the moment.
+You can get tables that serve a dual purpose, these are Foosball coffee tables, occasionally you see a Dining Table, but these seem to be quite rare at the moment.

 These tables have a glass top and a fully functioning foosball table build into it.
 This means, of course, that you need to have access to both sides of the table to play the game.
 So you need to think where in the room it can be positioned.

-Unlike the other tables mention in this article, they are not built to be stored away when they are not being used, they are meant to be left out in your living room, or den, and used as your coffee table.
+Unlike the other tables mention in this article, they are not built to be stored away when they are not being used; they are left out in your living room, or den, and used as your coffee table.

-The durability varies from table to table, but these are never going to be as strong as a full game made from solid wood and metal.
+The durability varies from table to table, but these will never be as strong as a full game made from solid wood and metal.
 The larger table tops are usually sturdier, as the materials are thicker and more natural to reinforce.